 From 1981-2010 Ray was Associate Principal Clarinet of the Toronto Symphony Orchestra.
 During that time Ray's music was played by all the leading Canadian Orchestras and was included on international tours by the Toronto Symphony.
 As well, in Canada he began an association with leading theater professionals as well as with the Canadian Film Center, where he taught a course in film music.
 For the Toronto Symphony, Ray created an educational, outreach program called Adopt-a-Player- a program that teaches elementary school children skills in musical improvisation and composition.

 In the summer of 2010 Ray moved back to New York City, where he is a full-time composer as well as director of Voice Afire Pocket Opera-Cabaret, a music theater company.
-Since 2010 Voice Afire has produced 2 shows each year, shows that integrate theater with chamber music For the 2013-14 season, Voice Afire produced The Art of Love, Ray's monodrama for 2 pianos and actor; and Kafka Shorts, for string quartet and 2 actors.
+Since 2010 Voice Afire has produced 2 shows each year, shows that integrate theater with chamber music For the 2013-14 season, Voice Afire produced The Art of Love, Ray's monodrama for 2 pianos and actor; Kafka Shorts, for string quartet and 2 actors; in 2016 In Kharms Way also for string quartet and 2 actors; in 2018 My Life With Pablo Neruda an opera-cabaret; and in 2020 A Doll's House, an full-length opera based in the play by Henrik Ibsen.

 Recordings of Ray Luedeke's music include Shadow Music with the Louisville Orchestra, The Transparency of Time with pianist Andre LaPlante and the Winnipeg Symphony, The Moon in the Labyrinth and The Lyre of Orpheus with harpist Judy Loman and the Orford String Quartet, Brass Quintet with the New Mexico Brass Quintet, Circus Music with the Hannaford Street Silver Band, Ah, Matsushima! with violin/marimba duo Jacques and Michael Israelievitch, and Tango Dreams for accordion and string trio with accordion champion Alex Sevastian.
 Quartetto Gelato has recorded Ray's brilliant arrangement of Maurice Ravel's Le Tombeau de Couperin and has performed it worldwide.